Reading List

 If you work on a site discussed in this post, I offer (free) consulting to public sector services.
 Please get in touch.

-The JavaScript required to render anything on BenefitsCal embodies nearly every anti-pattern popularised (sometimes inadvertently, but no less predictably) by JavaScript influencers over the past decade, along with the most common pathologies of NPM-based frontend development.
+The JavaScript required to render anything on BenefitsCal embodies nearly every anti-pattern popularised (sometimes inadvertently, but no less predictably) by JavaScript influencers over the past decade, along with the most common pathologies of NPM-based, React-flavoured frontend development.

 A perusal of the code reveals:

-- Multiple reactive frontend frameworks, namely React, Vue, and RxJS.
+- Multiple reactive systems, namely React, Vue, and RxJS.

 - "Client-side routing" metadata for the entire site bundled into the main script.

-- React components for all UI surfaces across the entire site, including:
+- React components for all UI surfaces across the site, including:

 - Components for every form, frontloaded.
 No forms are displayed on the home page.